 - Fair and Open Way of Selecting Suppliers

 In selecting suppliers, the door is wide-open to all firms, domestic and overseas, for fair and equitable business to procure goods and services most excellent from six perspectives: quality, cost, delivery, technical development, management and environment (QCDDME).

 Promotional System for Appropriate Business Practices and CSR Procurement

-In the past, the procurement departments of Automotive Business, Aerospace Company, and Industrial Products Division have participated in the Purchasing Environmental Committee, striving to solve environmental issues in the area of procurement.
-In FY2012, the committee changed its name to the Purchasing Committee and expanded its mission to include the eight CSR action items of our company.
+At Subaru in the past, the procurement departments of Automotive Business, Aerospace Company, and Industrial Products Division have participated in the Purchasing Environmental Committee, striving to solve environmental issues in the area of procurement.
+In FYE2012, the committee changed its name to the Purchasing Committee and expanded its mission to include Subaru’s CSR initiatives.

-The policy of the Purchasing Committee is to facilitate fair procurement practices and encourage CSR at suppliers, thereby helping to ensure fair trade with business partners and cooperative CSR-based procurement throughout the supply chain.
+The policy of the Purchasing Committee is to facilitate fair procurement practices and encourage CSR at suppliers, thereby helping to ensure fair trade between Subaru and its business partners and cooperative CSR-based procurement throughout the supply chain.

 Promoting Fair Trade